 For too long, banking has been obtuse, complex and opaque, not only do you get a seriously cool colour card, it works just the same as a normal bank but without the expensive branches.
 This means we benefit from added features like, an extremely simple to use app which you can budget your spending on and easily split bills with friends and families – stopping any of those awkward moments.

 If that isn’t enough, you can spend with your Monzo card anywhere in the world, for free!
-They don't add any fees to the exchange rate and you don't need to tell them in advance, plus you can also withdraw funds abroad from an atm for free, up to £250 each month.
+They don't add any fees to the exchange rate and you don't need to tell them in advance, plus you can also withdraw funds abroad from an atm for free.

 One of the best features of this card, in YK DAILY’S opinion, is being able to budget easily on the go.
 It’s an important thing you can do to improve your financial life.
 By knowing where your money's going, you can get more control over your finances.
 By setting spending limits, you can avoid running out of money at the end of the month.
 You can keep track of different kinds of spending whenever you buy something with Monzo, they automatically put your payment into a category, like ‘Transport’ or ‘Groceries’.
 In the Summary tab on the app, you can see what you've spent on each category that month.
 You can even track your spending from payday to payday by telling Monzo the last time you got paid.

 Amex offers is a programme that rewards you for spend on retail, travel, dining and more.
 All you have to do is simply log into your online account and select offers from brands you love, ‘save the offer’ to your card and use your card to pay online or instore and the rewards will be applied to your account.
 It's easy and complementary for their Cardmembers.